Skip to content

 /**

-* Reference to the component or HTML element to associate and trigger validation events
+* Vue ref to the component or HTML element for automatic event binding

 * Necessary for 'eager', 'progressive' and 'blur' validation modes